The Problems with Testosterone Replacement Therapies

 Fairly universally, it is recommended that if you currently have, or have previously had, prostate or breast cancer, then testosterone replacement therapy should be avoided, due to unacceptable health risks.
-These risks can include cancer recurrence or development of cancer in other parts of the body.
-Some evidence shows that men who have successfully beaten prostate cancer may be able to receive testosterone replacement therapy, but the jury is still out on that particular risk/reward scenario.
+These risks can include cancer recurrence or the development of cancer in other parts of the body.
+Some evidence shows that men who have successfully beaten prostate cancer may be able to receive testosterone replacement therapy, but the jury is still out on that particular risk/reward scenario (Osterberg et al., 2014).

 Other conditions that may be too risky or result in caution advised by a doctor before beginning testosterone replacement therapy include:

-- Sleep apnea, particularly the obstructive variety, which may be made worse (and result in possibly fatal breathing stoppage) in those undergoing testosterone replacement therapy.
+- Sleep apnea, particularly the obstructive variety, may be made worse (resulting in possibly fatal breathing stoppage) in those undergoing testosterone replacement therapy.

-- Prostate-related symptoms, such as enlargement or BPH, which can be exacerbated and cause urinary tract symptoms as well when combined with testosterone therapy.
+- Prostate-related symptoms, such as enlargement or BPH, can be exacerbated and cause urinary tract symptoms when combined with testosterone therapy.

 - Congestive heart failure is a contraindication for testosterone replacement therapy.